midnightntwrk/midnight-architecture/specification/preliminaries.md

 ```

 Where `PI` is a tuple of all `Public<...>` arguments to `f`, and `BI` is
+arbitrary data that the proof 'binds' to (specifically: the proof will fail
+validation if passed different data here.
+This allows passing a hash of other
+parts of the transaction, effectively 'signing' these with the proof).
+Note
-arbitrary data that the proof 'binds' to.
-Note that this is clearly not a direct
+that this is clearly not a direct
 rust construct, but helps express proofs didactically.
 We use the `Zk`
 annotation to effectively denote the verifier key, to help us capture where
 these appear in contract states.